huozhi/ecclesia/README.md

 Version 2.0.0

-A web meeting system for small team discussing. support sketching graphs, making dynamic presentation and inserting dynamic charts.
-Our aim is to make meeting more conveniently and easily.
+A web meeting system for tiny group. support making dynamic slides with markdown and browsing history.
+Our aim is to make meeting more convenient and easier.

+contributors: @xhh261672 @lusssn @sjhdolores

 ### Development